heritage-standards/fish/README.md

 * Markdown (with HTML snippets sometimes)
 * Minimal use of fontawesome icons (faClock icon)

+This site is served off Github's free pages system as a static site, cutting costs, server maintenance and security burden for the host organisation.
+If this is your first time here and you have not heard of Github pages [you might want to read more](https://pages.github.com/).
+There are two branches of code that you will want to look at:

+1. [Main](https://github.com/heritage-standards/fish/tree/main) (where the source code is stored)
+2. [gh-pages](https://github.com/heritage-standards/fish/tree/gh-pages) (website code is compiled and served from here, go have a look and you will an index.html file etc)

+As you get used to using Git, you may want to start using a branching strategy, with pull requests and issues to manage your code.
+I recommend the [Github Foundations courses via Microsoft](https://learn.microsoft.com/en-us/collections/o1njfe825p602p) to learn more.

 ## Content

 This site's content is served up from two folders and replicates the original Wordpress structure.
 Every markdown file gets parsed by Gatsby's code and turned into nodes for Graphql to use and manipulate.